WANT TO VISIT THE MOM ART ANNEX??

 Friends find out more about what to do and where to eat in St. Petersburg here.

-At M.O.M. we aim to start great conversations, feature thought-provoking exhibits, and share information and education in a friendly, non-judgemental atmosphere.
+At MOM we aim to start great conversations, feature thought-provoking exhibits, and share information and education in a friendly, nonjudgmental atmosphere.

 WE WELCOME YOU !!

-As part of The Arts Enclave of Historic Kenwood, in the city of St. Petersburg, this new location aspires to be several things: an ongoing place to study women, mothers, fathers, and families.
-Additionally, as an arts annex, we are preserving and interpreting objects for public consumption, while acting as a place of learning, a place to gather; and mostly, as a template for all the possibilities to come, as M.O.M. continues to grow and thrive.
+As part of The Arts Enclave of Historic Kenwood, in the city of St. Petersburg, this new location aspires to be several things.
+Among them we aim to be a place that counters narratives which have kept women less visible and one that increases awareness about reproduction, identity and experience.
+We encourage empathic humanity and planetary healing.
+We make space for real life-affirming connections..
+Additionally, as an arts annex, we are preserving and interpreting objects for public consumption, while acting as a place of learning, a place to gather; and mostly, as a template for all the possibilities to come, as MOM continues to grow and thrive.

 Some of our current exhibit features include: Mother The Job, Moms of Rock, African Body Mask, Helen Hiebert, Pro Create Project Archive, Norman Gardner, Capucine Bourcart, Noa Shay, Ella Dreyfus, Helen Knowles, Anna Rose, VeeMalnar, Flavia Testa, Isabel Czerwenka-Wenkstetten, Christen Clifford, our library, including the Andrea O’Reilly Reading Room with the complete Demeter Press works, DVD Collection, CDs and more.
 Visitors may also enjoy trying on the Pregnancy SimulatorVest or exploring our “Science of Reproduction” exhibit.
 In addition, I will be using this space to continue to explore mother-labor as performance-art and to teach small groups of students.
 Below is my very brief bio.
 I look forward to meeting you soon.